 When pure digital wealth managers or financial advisors with incomplete information give you investment recommendations they often do so based on the mistaken assumption that your investment portfolio with them equals your entire net worth.
 For most people, this is clearly not the case.

-If I had 50% of my net worth already in CDs and money markets because I plan to buy a house within the next three years, then an advisor recommending any cash weighting in my investment portfolio may be suboptimal.
+If I had 50% of my net worth already in CDs and money markets because I plan to upgrade houses within the next three years, then an advisor recommending any cash weighting in my investment portfolio may be suboptimal.

 If an advisor doesn't realize you have 70% of your net worth tied up in speculative real estate projects, perhaps following an Aggressive Investment Strategy of 90% equities is the wrong move.